yarnpkg/berry/packages/docusaurus/docs/getting-started/extra/editor-sdks.md

 yarn dlx @yarnpkg/sdks base
 ```

-2. Create a `.dir-locals.el` with the following content to enable Flycheck and LSP support, and make sure LSP is loaded after local variables are applied to trigger the `eval-after-load`:
+2. Create a `.dir-locals.el` with the following content to enable Flycheck and LSP support:

 ```lisp
 ((typescript-mode